emilkaram/Self-Driving-Cars-Traffic-Sign-Classifier-Udacity-CarND-Project-2/writeup_template.md

 #Pooling.
 The output shape = 5x5x48.

 #Flatten.
-Flatten the output shape =5x5x48 = 1200 of the final pooling layer such that it's 1D instead of 3D.
-The easiest way to do is by using tf.contrib.layers.flatten, which is already imported for you.
+Flatten the output shape =5x5x48 = 1200 of the final pooling layer (it's 1D instead of 3D)

 #Layer 3: Fully Connected.
 This should = 120 outputs.